CAPERS-LRD-z9: A Gas Enshrouded Little Red Dot Hosting a Broad-line AGN at z=9.288: Discussion

 While \src{} shows a factor of $\sim1.5$ softer break $\left(f_{\nu,4050\textrm{\AA{}}}/f_{\nu,3670\textrm{\AA{}}}=4.35^{+0.93}_{-0.67}\right)$ than MoM-BH*-1 ($7.7^{+2.3}_{-1.4}$) and RUBIES-UDS-154183 ($6.9^{+2.8}_{-1.5}$), all of these objects show a remarkably similar rest-frame optical SED and Balmer break shape, suggesting common physical and emission structures.
 However, unlike MoM-BH*-1, \src{} demonstrates only moderate H$\beta$ absorption and shows a strong detection of H$\gamma$ in emission.
 Higher resolution spectroscopy of \src{} beyond that of NIRSpec/PRISM would allow for a higher fidelity examination of these features.

 Given the similarity in spectral shapes between \src{} and the sources in \cite{naidu25} and \cite{degraaff25}, we propose that the rest-frame optical light from \src{} is indeed dominated by AGN emission through a shell of dense ($\gtrsim10^{10}$~cm$^{-3}$) neutral gas, and that the rest-UV emission blue-ward of the Balmer break may be stellar emission from the host galaxy \citep[e.g.][]{kocevski23} or scattered light, originating from the AGN \citep[e.g.][]{greene24}.
-From our \texttt{CLOUDY} modeling, we infer a gas density of $\log n_H/\textrm{cm}^{-3}=9.9^{+0.2}_{-0.2}$ and column density $\log N_H/{\rm cm}^{-2} \gtrsim 26$.
+From our \texttt{Cloudy} modeling, we infer a gas density of $\log n_H/\textrm{cm}^{-3}=9.9^{+0.2}_{-0.2}$ and column density $\log N_H/{\rm cm}^{-2} \gtrsim 26$.
 These results are remarkably comparable to MoM-BH*-1 and RUBIES-UDS-154183, further suggesting that these objects may have similarities in their physical structure.
+However, we note that this dense regime is beyond \texttt{Cloudy}'s recommended use cases, and alternate analyses may be necessary in future work to fully understand the nature of these exotic sources.